House Call: Spring Street Cottage in St. Helena, California

 Above: A row of Brightwood Classic Pendants with Opal Flat Glass Reflector Shades from Rejuvenation Hardware provides illumination in the kitchen.

 Above: Carolyn preserved the original fir plank floors (much more durable than pine, which is typically found in houses of the period).
 She stripped the wood surfaces and treated them with iron sulphate, a chemical process (as opposed to a stain) that creates a variegated surface.
-A galvanized pipe mounted to the wall provides a venue for displaying art.
+A galvanized pipe mounted on the wall provides a venue for displaying art.

 Above: Carolyn added zinc patches to the floor in areas where there was damage.